nhduong29/fixme/README.md

 `--mail` is the param to enable or disable email feature.
 Set `0` to disable email feature, set the number > 1 to eable.

+`--slack` is used to enable or disable post error to slack feature.
+Set `0` to disable email feature, set the number > 1 to eable.

 Open browser: localhost:9002

 ## Email config